-Ospedale San Raffaele visits schools throughout Milan – bringing free, one-day programs designed to deliver a unique experience of science understanding – and welcomes students in the research labs.
+Ospedale San Raffaele visits schools throughout Milan – bringing free, one-day programs designed to deliver a unique experience of science understanding – and welcomes students in its research labs.
 Participants directly engage in hands-on activities about cell biology – DNA extraction, sequencing and analysis – fluorescence biomedical applications, microscopy and much more!

 Schools are welcomed to visit the hospital campus, the research labs and the university facilities.
-Visiting San Raffaele represents an interactive and fun opportunity to be in touch with the forefront of biomedical research and to meet the men and women behind it: young researchers from all over the world, that turn into guides and speakers, telling the most interesting aspects of their day-to-day work.
+Visiting San Raffaele represents an interactive and fun opportunity to be in touch with the forefront of biomedical research and to meet the men and women behind it: young researchers that turn into guides and speakers, telling the most interesting aspects of their day-to-day work.

 Schools' classes in visit will have the opportunity to:

 - have a brief tour of the campus;

 - perform some hands-on actitvities in the university educational laboratory;

 - visit a research lab guided by the researchers who work in it;

 Upon request, students in visit can also find their way out from a scientific escape room (The Escape Lab!), in which they have to make use of all their scientific knowledge together with what they learned during the visit – how to use a microscope and other lab instruments – to win the game.

 Breakin' Science Program